u03n0/gendered-nouns-dataset/README.md

 # gendered-nouns-dataset
-A collection of labeled nouns (gendered) for a few languages (Indo-Euopean)
+A collection of labeled nouns (gendered) for a few languages (French, German, Polish, Spanish)